FelixOnline/v2/content/articles/2018-05-11-success-for-imperial-graduates-in-last-week-s-local-elections.md

 categories:
   - news
 ---
-Two Imperial graduates have taken seats on London councils in this month’s local elections.
+Three Imperial graduates have taken seats on London councils in this month’s local elections.

 Sina Lari and Leo Cassarani – both of whom stood as Labour Party candidates – won seats in the wards of [Golborne](https://www.rbkc.gov.uk/council-and-democracy/local-democracy-and-elections/golborne-local-election-results-2018) and [Swiss Cottage](https://www.camden.gov.uk/ccm/content/council-and-democracy/elections-and-voting/2010-elections/twocolumn/local-council-elections-2018-results/#swiss) respectively.
+Zain Abbas also won a seat in Canbury Ward, which is part of Kingston upon Thames Council.

 Lari, a recent biology graduate and vice-chair of the Kensington Labour Party, joins Emma Dent Coad and Pat Mason.
 The three Labour councillors took more than 75% of the vote share.